OpenWaterFoundation/owf-iinfomapper-co-saint-vrain/workflow/FuturePlanning/Municipal-MajorProjects/layers/projects.md

-# Layer: Major Projects
+# Layer: Major Projects #

-The Major Projects layer shows the locations of major water projects in the Poudre Basin, which focus on municipal water supply.
+The Major Projects layer shows the locations of major water projects in the Saint Vrain Basin, which focus on municipal water supply.
 These projects typically have multiple components, uses, benefits, and impacts, as explained by project websites.